Integral characterization for Poincar\'e half-maps in planar linear systems: Integral expression for Poincar e half-maps: index-like function

 \section{Integral expression for Poincar\'e half-maps: index-like function}

 The goal of this section is to give an integral expression for the left Poincar\'e half-map of system (\ref{eq:lienard}) corresponding to section $\Sigma=\{x=0\}$.
-In order to achieve this aim, we use line integrals of an specific conservative vector field which is orthogonal to the flow of the system.
+In order to achieve this aim, we use line integrals of a specific conservative vector field that is orthogonal to the flow of the system.
 The vector field is obtained in a convenient manner by means of a suitable inverse integrating factor.

-Since inverse integrating factors are a key tool for the study of classic problems of planar smooth systems and, as far as we know, they have not been often used for piecewise systems, it is appropriate to devote a few paragraphs to present, without going into much details, some of the principal features of inverse integrating factors, particularly the basic properties and those ideas that are going to be applied to transition maps of planar linear systems.
+Since inverse integrating factors are a key tool for the study of classic problems of planar smooth systems and, as far as we know, they have not been often used for piecewise systems, it is appropriate to devote a few paragraphs to present, without going into many details, some of the principal features of inverse integrating factors, particularly the basic properties and those ideas that are going to be applied to transition maps of planar linear systems.
 More and deeper information can be found in \cite{GarGra10}.

 Let us consider the vector field $F(x,y)=(f(x,y),g(x,y))$ and the planar autonomous differential system